TheCarsonWest/TheCarsonWest.github.io/test/content/Representing Two Categorical Variables.md

     *   *Example*: Proportion of those who support the policy who are male:  $ 50 / 90 \approx 0.556 $  (or 55.6%).
     *   *Example*: Proportion of those who support the policy who are female:  $ 40 / 90 \approx 0.444 $  (or 44.4%).

-By comparing these conditional distributions, we can assess whether there's an association or [[Independence (Categorical Variables)]] between the two categorical variables.
+By comparing these conditional distributions, we can assess whether there's an association or Independence (Categorical Variables) between the two categorical variables.
 If the conditional distributions are similar, there might be little to no association.
 If they are different, an association likely exists.

-For more on analyzing these relationships, refer to [[Statistics for Two Categorical Variables]].
-While not extensively covered in AP Statistics, graphical representations like segmented bar charts can visually display conditional distributions, similar to how [[Representing a Categorical Variable with Graphs]] handles single categorical variables.
+For more on analyzing these relationships, refer to Statistics for Two Categorical Variables.
+While not extensively covered in AP Statistics, graphical representations like segmented bar charts can visually display conditional distributions, similar to how Representing a Categorical Variable with Graphs handles single categorical variables.